Brian O'Hara

-Brian O'Hara (born 1979) is an American law enforcement official who is serving as the 54th Chief of the Minneapolis Police Department.
-He previously served as Public Safety Director of Newark, New Jersey and as an officer in the Newark police force.
+Brian O'Hara (born 1979) is an American law enforcement administrator who was the chief of the Minneapolis Police Department from November 2022 until his resignation in May 2026.
+Previously in Newark, New Jersey, he served as deputy mayor of Newark from July to October 2022, as director of the Newark Department of Public Safety from February 2021 to June 2022, and sworn in as a Newark police officer in 2001.

 Early life and education

 Born in Belleville, New Jersey, O'Hara was raised in Kearny, New Jersey, as one of two siblings.
 His father died while he was a child, and he was raised by his mother.
 He attended Kearny High School and graduated in 1997.
-He lived in Newark, New Jersey, for twelve years, and earned his undergraduate and graduate degrees in criminal justice from Rutgers University–Newark.
+He lived in Newark, New Jersey, for twelve years, and received undergraduate and graduate degrees in criminal justice from Rutgers University–Newark.
 While at Rutgers, he received the Richard J. Hughes Award for having achieved the highest academic standing.
 He holds a graduate certificate in criminal justice education from the University of Virginia.

 O'Hara completed the Harvard Kennedy School's program for Senior Executives in State and Local Government.
 He is a graduate of the 240th Session of the FBI National Academy and of the 54th Session of the Senior Management Institute for Police at Boston University, O'Hara was also a certified public manager and police academy instructor.